IBM/EvolveGCN/Readme.md

 - uc_irvine: Downloadable from http://konect.uni-koblenz.de/networks/opsahl-ucsocial
 - autonomous systems: Downloadable from http://snap.stanford.edu/data/as-733.html
 - reddit hyperlink network: Downloadable from http://snap.stanford.edu/data/soc-RedditHyperlinks.html
-- elliptic: A preprocessed version of https://www.kaggle.com/ellipticco/elliptic-data-set is provided in the 'data' folder.
-Untar the file for use.
+- elliptic: A preprocessed version of https://www.kaggle.com/ellipticco/elliptic-data-set is provided in the following link: https://ibm.box.com/s/j04m8lwoqktjixke2gj7lgllrvvdidme.
+Untar the file in the 'data' folder for use.

 For downloaded data sets please place them in the 'data' folder.